 In this paper, we examine the conditions under which socially responsible investors (hereafter, SR investors) could induce corporations to behave more responsibly.
-Responsible corporations generate positive externalities (or less negative externalities than their peers) at a financial cost.
-These externalities are valued by SR investors in proportion of their investment in the responsible firms.
+Externalities produced by firms are valued by SR investors in proportion of their investment in these firms.
 Such investors thus vote with their feet (in spirit of Edmans (2009)).
 By altering their portfolio allocation towards responsible assets, these investors can decrease the equilibrium cost of capital of responsible firms, thereby inducing firms to behave more responsibly.
-This is in line with the empirical results of Hong and Kacperczyk (2009) who show that vice assets enjoy a higher risk-adjusted return than other assets.
-This strategy can be counterbalanced by purely financial investors who shy away from responsible companies which offer lower expected returns.
-Our model analyzes when socially responsible corporations are more highly valued than non-responsible ones in the financial markets.
-To better understand the relationship between corporate behavior and investors' strategies, we explicitly consider that investors vote on (or may influence) corporate decisions.
-This enables us to study how shareholders' engagement affects firm value.
-In particular, we analyze the optimal strategy and financial performance of an activist investor who is large enough to influence corporate decisions.
+This is in line with the empirical results of Hong and Kacperczyk (2009) who show that vice assets enjoy a higher risk-adjusted return than other as-